dotnet/fsharp/DEVGUIDE.md

 ilverify_FSharp.Core_Release_netstandard2.1.bsl
 ```

-If you want to update them, run the [ilverify.ps1]([url](https://github.com/dotnet/fsharp/blob/main/eng/ilverify.ps1)) script in PowerShell.
+If you want to update them, either
+a.
+Run the [ilverify.ps1]([url](https://github.com/dotnet/fsharp/blob/main/tests/ILVerify/ilverify.ps1)) script in PowerShell.
 The script will create `.actual` files.
 If the differences make sense, replace the original baselines with the actual files.
+b.
+Set the `TEST_UPDATE_BSL` to `1` (please refer to "Updating baselines in tests" section in this file) **and** run `ilverify.ps1` - this will automatically replace baselines.
+After that, please carefully review the change and push it to your branch if it makes sense.

 ## Automated Source Code Formatting